Goodlvn/day-planner/README.md

 ## What makes this project stand out?

-Although this project was seemingly less daunting than the [last](https://goodlvn.github.io/hunterxhunter-timed-quiz/), it was great to use an API to create funcionality inside of our project.
+Although this project was seemingly less daunting than the [last](https://goodlvn.github.io/hunterxhunter-timed-quiz/), it was fun challenge integrating an API to create funcionality inside of our project.
 We got exposure to reading documentation specific to the API.
 It was really neat using the specific calls to make the application work.
 Something else that really stood out to me about the project was the fact that we had the options to either hard code the time blocks into our index.html or use our script.js page to dynamically create them.
 It reminded me that there is more than one way to go about tackling a problem!
 The more we learn the more we can adopt and integrate into our own style of coding to make it cleaner and more effecient!

 ## Areas to improve on: repetitve code